azkiflay/ansible/README.md

 <p align="center"><strong>Figure 10:</strong> Attempting to create VM without Vagrantfile </p>

 Therefore, it is important to ensure there is a Vagrantfile present.
 The best practice is to have a Vagrantfile for each IaC project.
 Vagrantfile is a description of how a VM should be buit and provided.
 The file is written in Ruby programming language.
 Vagrant support many OS images, which are referred to as *boxes*.
-The list OSes supported by Vagrant can be found here: https://portal.cloud.hashicorp.com/vagrant/discover.
+The list OSes supported by Vagrant can be found [here](https://portal.cloud.hashicorp.com/vagrant/discover).
 To specificy the OS image, Vagrant uses *config.vm.box* entry in Vagrantfile.
 For example, "config.vm.box = "ubuntu/focal64" describes an Ubuntu 20.04 base image for installation.

 Figure 11 shows a screenshot of a sample Vagrantfile utilized for this tutorial.
 Since there is not Vagrantfile in the directory, the *vagrant up* command returns the results shown in Figure 10.